perey/pegl/docs/enums.rst

 .. py:class:: SyncFlag

-    Flags that define the waiting behaviour of a sync object.
+    Flags that define the waiting behavior of a sync object.

     .. availability:: EGL 1.5

+    .. py:attribute:: NONE

+        No particular behavior is called for.

     .. py:attribute:: FLUSH_COMMANDS